pmean/build-website/text/23/finding-examples.md

 output: html_document
 ---

-You find yourself using what, to you, is a new statistical approach and you're not sure about how to approach it.
+You find yourself using what, to you, is a new statistical approach, multiple imputation, and you're uncertain about how to approach it.
 You're not sure what options you should be picking and you don't want to rely on your software's default choices.
 You may also be insecure about using the right words to describe your approach in the methods section of your research paper.

 Finding examples that have already appeared in the literature is one way to start.
 I call it the lemming school of research (if all your friends jumped off a cliff, would you jump off too?).